2/20/2025

 speaker

-Thanks Jeff.
-With respect to selling locations, we think less about total quantum of selling locations, more about the productivity of each of those locations.
-And the reality is that agriculture is changing.
+Yeah, thanks, Jeff.
+You know, with respect to selling locations, we think less about total quantum of selling locations, more about the productivity of each of those locations.
+And Yeah, the reality is that agriculture is changing.
 We've seen a lot of on-farm consolidation and that the complexion of North American agriculture requires modern and higher throughput facilities.
-And so a key pillar of our growth platform in our retail network, our downstream network, is what we call network optimization.
-That is looking at what might be higher sustaining capex, lower productivity storefronts, and consolidating what might be three or four of them in a region into one new modern throughput safer facility that can still provide all those service levels to the grower.
+And so a key pillar of our growth platform in our retail network, our downstream network, is what we call our network optimization.
+That is looking at what might be higher sustaining capex, lower productivity, storefronts and consolidating what might be three or four of them in a region into one new modern throughput safer facility that can still provide all those service levels to the grower.
 That would be the reason for the change.
 And in fact, that's an improvement to our business.
-It's not that fewer selling locations means fewer service levels or less organic growth.
+It's not that fewer selling locations means fewer service levels or less organic growths.
 It's actually the opposite of that.
 So that is what you would see happening there.
-And indeed a key component of our tuck-in acquisition strategy is where we look at the opportunities to add to the network in some of these key regions.
-And as we do that, we look at the opportunities for network optimization and again, serving our growers and improve service levels.
-With respect to crop protection, I'll pass that one over to Jeff Tersey.
+And indeed, a key component of our tuck-in acquisition strategy is where we look at the opportunities to add to the network in some of these key regions.
+And as we do that, we look at the opportunities for network optimization and, again, serving our growers and improve service levels.
+And with respect to crop protection, I'll pass that one over to Jeff Tarcy.

 speaker